norcams/iaas/docs/howtos/start-swicth-install.rst

 Debugging provisioning script
 -----------------------------

-After the basic installation, the default provisioning attempts to retrive a "program" if the relevant DHCP option is set (``cumulus-provision-url`` or ``ztd-provision-url`` for Cumulus Linux or OPX respectively).
+After the basic installation, the default provisioning attempts to retrieve a "program" if the relevant DHCP option is set (``cumulus-provision-url`` or ``ztd-provision-url`` for Cumulus Linux or OPX respectively).
 We provide a script at::